adevinta/spark-tokens/README.md

 5. Make sure that the SVG file uses a consistent viewBox and width/height values.
 We expect a size of 24x24 pixels.
 6. Export the optimized SVG file by selecting "use the artwork".
 Click on Export.
 For the SVG options: keep presentation attributes as attributes, select SVG for font, keep images, choose minimal for object ID, use 2 decimal places, check minify, and enable responsive.
 Click OK.
 7. Navigate to the assets folder of the repository, create a folder for your brand.
 Inside this brand folder, create two subfolders: one named "icons" and another named "temp-icons".
 The icons in the "temp-icons" folder will be cleaned before further processing.

+## CREATING/UPDATING TOKENS AND GENERATING ICONS

+To create or update tokens and generate icons, you can use the following npm scripts defined in package.json:

+- `npm run prebuild`: Executes scripts to generate paths and design tokens for your brand.
+Run it separately when you export tokens from Figma or/and add new icons to `temp-icons`.
+- `npm run build`: Runs Style Dictionary to generate tokens for your brand.
+The prebuild and postbuild steps are also running before and after this command.
+- `npm run postbuild`: Executes tests for SVG icons.
+- `npm run svg2avd`: Converts SVG icons to Android Vector Drawables.
+This is very specific to Spark.
+Don't use it with your brand.
+- `npm test`: Runs tests for SVG icons.

 ## LICENSE